History of Habitat

 This affiliate was established by a group of volunteers in 1989.
 Although Rutherford County Area Habitat for Humanity shares the mission, goals and values of Habitat for Humanity International, we operate independently and are responsible for raising our own funds for our programs.
 After nearly 13 years of operating under purely volunteer leadership, RCHFH hired an executive director in 2002.
 The turn to professional, paid staff has helped guide RCHFH into a new level of service to this county.

-By the end of 2010, Rutherford County Area Habitat for Humanity will have built over 100 homes in Rutherford County.
-These homes have made it possible for many people in these homes to have roofs over their heads.
-There is so much more to the story than the construction of homes.
-Homeowners have become productive members of our community; they pay taxes just like any other homeowner and walk with self-worth that was in many cases absent before.
+“Strength, Stability, Self-Reliance and Affordable Housing”.
+There is so much more to the Habitat story than the construction of homes.
+Homeowners become productive members of our community; they pay taxes just like any other homeowner and walk with self-worth that was in many cases absent before.
 Homeownership has been a stepping-stone for many RCHFH families to improve other areas of their lives.